sigpwned/just-args-java/README.md

 * **Be very small**.
 The JAR file is currently less than 10KB compressed, under 25KB uncompressed.
 * **Be very simple**.
 Users only need one method to parse arguments: `JustArgs.parseArgs`.
 * **Be flexible**.
 Supports options, flags, and positional arguments, as well as advanced configurations.
+* **Be open source**.
+Released under Unlicense, so you don't have to worry about copyright.
 * **Work out of the box**.
 Designed to handle common argument parsing use cases with minimal configuration.

 ## Non-Goals